liamby12/Github-Access/README.md

 # Github Visualisation (Interactive)
 The [GitHubAPI.py](https://github.com/liamby12/Github-Access/blob/main/GitHubAPI.py) file retrieves information from the [GitHub’s REST API v3](https://developer.github.com/v3/) and provides a graphical representation in a localhost adress.
-This program returns a link to that localhost adress usually http://127.0.0.1:XXXXX/ .
+This program returns a link to that localhost adress usually http://127.0.0.1:XXXXX/ or opens a browser at this adress automatically.
 The graphical representation is of the repositories in the logged in users account.
+The visualisation is interactive.
+You can use tools provided in the top right of the screen to interact with the bubble chart of repositories.
+When you select a repository you will be able to see further details about it.
 To log in you must replace the accessToken variable with a valid access token.
 You can generate an access token at [https://github.com/settings/tokens](https://github.com/settings/tokens).
 Without an access token the program will not be able to obtain the information it needs for visualisation.

 ## Plotly